 Oct 07, 2025, 6:27 pm

 However, if you want that luxurious, tactile feel, methods like letterpress or foil stamping take your invitations to a whole new level.
 Letterpress involves pressing inked plates into thick paper, leaving a beautiful impression that you can feel with your fingertips.
-Foil stamping, on the other hand, adds metallic shine—gold, silver, or even rose gold—that exudes sophistication.
+Foil stamping, on the other hand, adds metallic shine to gold, silver, or even rose gold that exudes sophistication.

 Both of these require special machinery and skilled craftsmanship, which is why they come with a higher price tag.